Documentation Getting Started with Sublime Merge

 This is the name of the repository (stored as a folder on disk)

-5. Select the Clone button
+input - Select the button

 Once the clone has completed, the repository will open automatically in Sublime Merge.